 The Meaning of a Robin Visiting

-Robins are said to visit to teach you to listen to the song in your heart.
+Robins singing is said to visit to teach you to listen to the song in your heart.
 They are also there to instruct you to take care to practice cheer and joviality in your life.
 They can also intend for you to understand that you need to be self-reliant and tenacious, moving forward from this point in your life.
-They visit you to inspire you to change, grow, and enjoy the act of doing so.
+As the robin symbolizes change and growth, its sweet song inspires us to enjoy the act of doing so.

 Appearance in Dreams

-The robin visiting you in your dreams is there to say that you have an opportunity for a new start and that you should accept it.
-The robin speaks to vitality and warmth, and a return to sunshine after a long and cold winter in your life.
-It comes to show you the path to freedom by showing you the things you should release.
+The spiritual meaning of a robin visiting you in your dreams is there to say that you have an opportunity for a new start and that you should accept it.
+The robin speaks of vitality and warmth, and a return to sunshine after a long and cold winter in your life.
+It comes to show you the path to freedom by showing you the things that would make you a better person if you let go.
 It will awaken your need for new perspectives.
 You can experience growth, expansion, and self-improvement by following the path of the robin in your dreams.

 Is it Bad or Good Luck to See a Robin in Your Dreams?

 The Native American tribes viewed the robin as either the guardian of fire or the thief of fire, depending on the tribe.
-It has been considered by most Native American tribes to be good luck for a pregnant woman to see a robin feeding their babies.
+It has been considered by most Native Americans to be good luck for a pregnant woman to see a robin feeding their babies.
 This is because of the robin being such a defensive and protective parent to their young.
-The Blackfoot tribe views the robin as a symbol of peace, and it was said that the presence of robins in the village meant that the village would be kept safe from attack.
+The Blackfoot tribe views the robin as a symbol of peace, and it was said that the presence of robins in the village meant that the village would be kept safe from any form of attack.

 A robin in your dreams is an unmistakable sign of good luck.
-It means you should release anything that isn’t working for you.
-The robin is there in your dreams to tell you to disentangle yourself from unnecessary drama, and to realize the blessings and fortune that you have in your life, while a reminder that the only bad things coming your way are birthed by drama and discontent that should be banished.
+It means you should give up anything that is not working for you anymore.
+The robin is there in your dreams to tell you to disentangle yourself from unnecessary drama and to realize the blessings and fortune that you have in your life, while a reminder that the only bad things coming your way are birthed by drama and discontent that should be banished.